robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 ## Choosing software

-I split the post into [Part 1]({% post_url 2022-04-18-molecular-notes-part-1 %}) and Part 2 to emphasise the difference between philosophy and implementation.
+I split the post into [Part 1]({% post_url 2022-04-18-molecular-notes-part-1 %}) and Part 2 (this post) to emphasise the difference between philosophy and implementation.
 Molecular Notes (as a note-taking philosophy) is not tied to any particular software tool.
 The only non-negotiable constraint is strong support for bidirectional links – when you link from note A to note B, note B should be aware that it has just been linked to.

 Depending on your workflows, you may have other requirements for an app.
 For me, some other minimum requirements are:

 - Flexibility: because I’ve spent a lot of time thinking about how I want to take notes, I need a system that allows me to structure notes how I see fit.
 Flexibility may not be desirable for everyone!
 Constraints can help you think in a structured way and avoid “blank page syndrome”.
 - Speed: when making notes, I jump around a *lot* to explore connections (this is encouraged by Molecular Notes).
 I need a tool that doesn’t slow me down, otherwise I’ll get fed up.
-- Support for mathematical notation since many of my notes contain formulae
+- Support for mathematical notation since many of my notes contain formulae.
 - Graph view: a convenient visual representation of a Second Brain.
 - Sparks joy!
 This is completely subjective – I want a tool whose interface gels with me.
-In my case, this means something more lightweight and hackable.
+In my case, this means something lightweight and hackable.

 I use Obsidian, which nails all of these requirements and offers many other great features.
 Obsidian is built for linked notes and is naturally suited to Second Brains.
 It is hackable, offering deep customisation and flexibility.
 Since it is essentially just a wrapper around simple text files, I don’t have to worry about being “locked-in” to Obsidian (in fact, I often interact with my notes from other apps).
 Obsidian works perfectly well offline, while still providing benefits like cloud-syncing.